atlasphp/Atlas.Table/docs/reading.md

 The `Table::select()` method returns a query object that you access to all the underlying SQL query methods.
 See the [query system](/cassini/query) documentation for more information.

+## Identifier Quoting

+The `select()` method will automatically quote the table name in the FROM clause.

+In addition, the `fetchRow()` and `fetchRows()` methods will automatically quote the primary key column names in the WHERE clause.

+You can manually quote any other identifiers using the _Select_ object's `quoteIdentifier()` method.